ankrETH (aEth) Reaches Market Cap of $85.72 Million

-ankrETH (aEth) traded 3.7% lower against the dollar during the twenty-four hour period ending at 13:00 PM Eastern on August 16th.
-One ankrETH coin can currently be bought for approximately $2,922.51 or 0.06939898 BTC on major exchanges. ankrETH has a market cap of $85.72 million and approximately $367,128.00 worth of ankrETH was traded on exchanges in the last day.
-In the last seven days, ankrETH has traded 10.4% lower against the dollar.
+ankrETH (aEth) traded down 3.7% against the U.S. dollar during the one day period ending at 9:00 AM Eastern on August 22nd. ankrETH has a market capitalization of $85.72 million and $367,128.00 worth of ankrETH was traded on exchanges in the last day.
+One ankrETH coin can currently be purchased for approximately $2,922.51 or 0.06939898 BTC on popular cryptocurrency exchanges.
+During the last week, ankrETH has traded 10.4% lower against the U.S. dollar.

 - Crypto.com Coin (CRO) traded up 5% against the dollar and now trades at $0.41 or 0.00001075 BTC.